reedlevinson/home/activities/activity6/README.md

 ## 2. swapping pointers

 Copy the `activity6-2.c` file from the examples directory into
-the `memorygames` directory on plank.
+the `memorygames` directory on plink.

 The `swap_nums` function seems to work, but the `swap_pointers` functions does not.
 Can you fix it?